 The lack of diversity in arts audiences is clearly widespread and critically in need of addressing.
 Addressing it is vital to the health of our sector and the wellbeing of our communities and, perhaps most importantly, we believe we have a moral obligation to help make access to the arts more equitable.

 So, what are we doing about it at Spektrix?
-At heart we are a CRM system with close ties to the arts sector but we don’t directly engage with audiences, we don’t make hiring or programming decisions in audience-facing organisations and we can’t know the unique nature of each community like the organisations who work within it.
+At heart we are a CRM system with close ties to the arts sector but we don’t directly engage with audiences, we don’t make hiring or programming decisions in audience-facing organizations and we can’t know the unique nature of each community like the organizations who work within it.

 These conversations and our own research have taught us that the existing options are prone to three common problems.
 They often rely on small sample sizes, creating results with wide margins of error which are not often reported.
 Many current methods risk a significant level of participation bias, where those who do respond to surveys over-represent certain demographic characteristics.
 Analysis is not conducted frequently enough nor consistently enough to measure the impact of changed programming, marketing or other activities designed to improve diversity.
 We think this means there is important work to do to create a reliable and statistically sound method of tracking audience demographics.